 And I think in the campaign that President Trump did a good job of that.

-Um I think second that we have to have programs, and one of the reasons I'm so passionate about a small business tax cut is it gives you a chance to reach out to every minority small business owner in the country, whether they're African American, Latino, Asian American, you name it, and and uh and and have a real connection where they can see that the Republican Party and the Republican policies actually mean more money in their pocket that's measurable and real.
+And one of the reasons I'm so passionate about a small business tax cut is it gives you a chance to reach out to every minority small business owner in the country, whether they're African American, Latino, Asian American, you name it, and have a real connection where they can see that the Republican Party and the Republican policies actually mean more money in their pocket that's measurable and real.

 And frankly, I think that beats identity politics.

-I think what uh Attorney General Sessions is starting to do about the these these uh renegade cities that uh which is a term I like much better than sanctuary cities that are breaking the law and that are trying to keep criminals in the to me it's it's crazy.
+I think what Attorney General Sessions is starting to do about these renegade cities, which is a term I like much better than sanctuary cities, that are breaking the law and that are trying to keep criminals.

-We we talk about Barcelona, which was truly tragic.
+We talk about Barcelona, which was truly tragic.

-How can the mayor of Chicago want to keep illegal aliens in the c in in his city when they get out of jail?
+How can the mayor of Chicago want to keep illegal aliens in his city when they get out of jail?

 I mean, why isn't he grateful and begging the government to take them off his hands?

-But I think that's part of why it was so important in Charlottesville to come out very clearly that we we as Republicans who believe in human dignity and believe that we're endowed by our creator with certain unalienable rights, that we condemn the neo-Nazis, we condemn the Ku Klux Klan, we condemn those who would discriminate.
+But I think that's part of why it was so important in Charlottesville to come out very clearly, that we as Republicans who believe in human dignity and believe that we're endowed by our Creator with certain unalienable rights, that we condemn the neo-Nazis, we condemn the Ku Klux Klan, we condemn those who would discriminate.

-And then I'm perfectly comfortable coming back and saying I'm against hatred uh uh from any direction.
+And I'm perfectly comfortable coming back and saying I'm against hatred from any direction.

-And I'm prepared to debate some of those who in Black Lives Matter, for example, ended up uh going off the deep end and and in effect advocating shooting police.
+And I'm prepared to debate some of those who, in Black Lives Matter, for example, ended up going off the deep end and in effect advocating shooting police.

-I think there are a lot of things that that we can uh do that that allow us to appeal to an amazing number of people.
+I think there are a lot of things that we can do that allow us to appeal to an amazing number of people.

-Well, you know, th that forty-four percent would be, you know, dramatically bigger base than the Republican Party's head in our lifetime.
+You know, that 44% will be, you know, a dramatically bigger base than the Republican Party has had in our lifetime.

 Congratulations.